httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 CDN-Cache-Control: none
 ~~~

-(note that 'none' is not a registered cache directive; it is here to avoid sending a header field with an empty value, which would be ignored)
+(Note that 'none' is not a registered cache directive; it is here to avoid sending a header field with an empty value, which would be ignored.)

 # IANA Considerations

-Please register the following entry in the Hypertext Transfer Protocol (HTTP) Field Name Registry
-defined by {{HTTP}}:
+IANA has registered the following entry in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" defined by {{HTTP}}:

-* Field Name: CDN-Cache-Control
+Field Name:
+: CDN-Cache-Control

+Status:
-* Status: permanent
+: permanent

-* Specification Document: \[this document\]
+Specification Document:
+: {{&SELF}}

+Comments:
-* Comments: Cache directives targeted at Content Delivery Networks
+: Cache directives targeted at content delivery networks

 # Security Considerations